hashicorp/design-system/website/docs/components/text/partials/accessibility/accessibility.md

 ## The importance of heading levels

 Headings are used to describe the structure and organize the text content of a webpage.
 They should be brief, clear, and meaningful.
-Heading levels should be used in hierchical order without skipping levels.
+Heading levels should be used in hierarchical order without skipping levels.
 The `h1` tag should come first in the order and be unique.

 ---